 The Austin Air HealthMate Plus™ effectively removes smoke from wildfires

 If you live in an area affected by wildfires, we recommend the Austin Air HealthMate Plus™.
 With its broad-spectrum adsorption it removes a wide range of chemicals and gases, including smoke from wildfires.
-The HEPA filtration used in the HealthMate Plus™ is also highly effective at removing bacteria, fungus and viruses.
+The Certified HEPA Material filtration used in the HealthMate Plus™ is also highly effective at removing bacteria, fungus and viruses.

 If you’d like to learn more about the Austin Air HealthMate Plus™ and what it can do for you, please visit our SHOP page today.